jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 Since people often find that their expenses go down post-Financial Independence, you may opt to draw a faint line that floats below the current expense line as an estimate of your post-job lifestyle.

-This chart is powerful and serves many purposes, it:
+This chart is powerful and serves many purposes.
+It:
-- Is a constant reminder of your commitment to honor and transform your relationship with money (life energy)
+- Is a constant reminder of your commitment to honor and transform your relationship with money (life energy).
-- Is a feedback system, clearly showing you at a glance your current status and progress towards your goal
+- Is a feedback system, clearly showing you at a glance your current status and progress towards your goal.
-- Is an inspiration, an experience of satisfaction spurring you to even greater heights
+- Is an inspiration, an experience of satisfaction spurring you to even greater heights.
-- Is a motivation, a prod to keep you on track when discouragement creeps in
+- Is a motivation, a prod to keep you on track when discouragement creeps in.
 - Puts your integrity on the line - visibly.
-It is hard to lie to yourself about your progress in the presence of your Wall Chart
+It is hard to lie to yourself about your progress in the presence of your Wall Chart.
 - Enlists continuing support.
-By having it visible where others can see it, you're inviting interest and participation
+By having it visible where others can see it, you're inviting interest and participation.
 - Helps address three keys of behavior change:
-	- Make it a habit rather than a choice
+	- Make it a habit rather than a choice.
-	- Be accountable to someone else
+	- Be accountable to someone else.
-	- Keep track
+	- Keep track.

-After reviewing hundreds of FIers' Wall Charts, the authors found that those who got past the three-month hump of the program tended to see their expenses dropped painlessly by about 20 percent.
+After reviewing hundreds of FIers' Wall Charts, the authors found that those who got past the three-month hump of the program tended to see their expenses drop painlessly by about 20 percent.
 A shift takes place, and you start to find yourself feeling better and deriving fulfilment by not spending unnecessarily rather than by consuming.

 How would you feel about hanging this graphic representation of your financial affairs on your living room wall where everyone can see it?
 Would you feel at ease - or uneasy?
 The degree of your discomfort is a measure of the degree of your financial disease.
 # Step 6: Valuing your life energy - minimizing spending